Limbicnation/blender2houdini-exporter/README.md

 This is a Blender add-on that exports selected objects to FBX and launches Houdini.

-**Features**
+# Features

- **Export** selected objects to FBX.
+•	Export selected objects to FBX.
-   Launch Houdini.
+•	Launch Houdini.
-   Automatically check if Houdini is already running and open the specified script if it is not.
+•	Automatically check if Houdini is already running and open the specified script if it is not.

 # Installation